 By Shreya Sinha

-* Shreya Sinha is a Doctoral Candidate at the Centre for European Studies, School of International Studies, Jawaharlal Nehru University.
+Author Details: Shreya Sinha is a Doctoral Candidate and Senior Research Fellow at the Centre for European Studies, School of International Studies, Jawaharlal Nehru University.
 She holds her M.Phil. and MA degrees from the same school at JNU.
 She holds her Bachelor’s degree in Political Science and History disciplines from St. Stephen’s College, Delhi University.
-She has also been awarded the Junior Research Fellowship in Political Science by the University Grants Commission.
-Her interest areas include Defense and Security Policy of the European Union, Non-Traditional Security Studies, Energy Security and Transatlantic Security Partnership.
+Her interest areas include Defence and Security Policy of the European Union, Non-Traditional Security Studies, Energy Security and Transatlantic Security Partnership.
 She can be reached at https://www.linkedin.com/in/shreya-sinha-5b22611a6/